sebantu1181/1610-FinalProject/OSI_Model.md

-## The 7 Layers of OSI Model
+## The 7 Layers of OSI Model:

  ### Layer 7: Application Layer
  Responsible for displaying data to receiver

 ### Layer 6: Presentation Layer
 Responsible for the receiver understands sent data